-Founded by Alan and Lynette after they met following independently running their own workshops, Lynette in Yorkshire and Alan in Worcestershire.
+Founded by Alan and Lynette after they met following independently running their own workshops Lynette in Yorkshire and Alan in Worcestershire.
 You can hear the reasons for the potters coming together if you come to see them in their award wining building near the classic view of Harlech Castle with mount Snowdon & the Llyn Peninsular in the background.
-Lynette and Alan are honorary members of North Wales Potters
+Lynette and Alan are honorary members of North Wales Potters, see at bottom

 POTS BY ALAN AND LYNETTE The clays we use are stoneware and porcelain

 We are versatile designers and our pots cover a wide range.
 You can find pots for